TaxReformYYC/report-generator-2021/README.md

 I currently have three victories before Calgary's [Assessment Review Board](http://www.calgaryarb.ca/eCourtPublic/).
 Go to [TaxReformYYC](https://taxreformyyc.com) for more information.

-## In progress...
+# In progress...

 In open-sourcing this software, I've had to make improvements to tests and documentation.
 Keep checking back for updates.

-## Dependencies
+# Dependencies

 This software was developed on Ubuntu 16.04.
-The following dependencies

-### Third party
+It requires the following packages to generate the reports:

 1. `gs`
 2. `tesseract`
 3. `enscript`
 4. `pandoc`
 5. `R`

 The following commands will install all third party dependencies: